 The Open Door series presents work from Chicago’s established and emerging poets and highlights the area’s outstanding writing programs.
-Each hour-long event features readings by two Chicagoland college and graduate writing program instructors and two of their current or recent students.
-March's Open Door Reading presents Northwestern University's C. Russell Price and his student Monica Garcia with Young Chicago Authors' Kevin Coval and his student H. Melt.
+Each hour-long event features readings by two Chicagoland writing program instructors and two of their current or recent students.
+May's Open Door Reading presents the University of Chicago’s Hannah Brooks-Motl and Jose-Luis Moctezuma with Columbia College Chicago’s Michael Robins and John Setzco.

-The Poetry Foundation Library will extend its hours through 7:00 PM prior to the reading.
+The Poetry Foundation Library will be open from 4:00–7:00 PM prior to the reading.

 Our events are first come, first served and capacity is limited.
 We only allow late admittance during a pre-determined program break.